chalcolith/ironmeta/README.md

 - Generated parsers are implemented as C# partial classes, allowing you to keep ancillary code in a separate file from your grammar.
 - You can use anonymously-typed object literals in rules; they are matched by comparing their properties with the input objects'.
 - Unrestricted use of C# in semantic conditions and match actions.
-- Higher-order rules: you can pass rules as parameters, and then use them in a pattern.
+- Higher-order rules: you can pass rules (or arbitrary patterns) as parameters, and then use them in a pattern.
 - Pattern matching on rule arguments: you can apply different rule bodies depending on the number and types of parameters.
 - Flexible variables: variables in an IronMeta rule may be used to:
   - get the input of an expression they are bound to.